erangaeb/kargo-demo/hungary-compliance-v3.md

-Okay, based on the provided information, here's a detailed summary of the Hungarian e-invoicing specification, including format guides and compliance requirements:
+Okay, based on the provided (limited) information, here's a detailed summary of the Hungarian e-invoicing specification, focusing on format guides, compliance requirements, and key aspects:

-**Overview:**

-Hungary has a mandatory real-time invoice reporting system called **NAV Online Számla** (Online Invoice System) managed by the **National Tax and Customs Administration of Hungary (NAV)**.
-This system requires businesses to report invoice data to NAV in real-time.
-The system is governed by **Act CXXVII of 2007 on VAT** and **Act LXXXIII of 2018**.

-**Scope:**
+**I. Overview:**

+*   **Mandatory Real-Time Reporting:** Hungary operates a real-time reporting system for invoices through the NAV Online Számla (Online Invoice System).
+This means invoice data must be submitted to the tax authority (NAV - Nemzeti Adó- és Vámhivatal) in real-time or near real-time.
-* **Taxpayers:** All VAT-registered and resident taxpayers in Hungary.
+*   **Scope:** The system covers both B2B and B2C transactions, including cross-border transactions involving VAT-registered and resident taxpayers in Hungary.
-* **Transactions:** B2B and B2C transactions are included.
+*   **Governing Entity:** The National Tax and Customs Administration of Hungary (NAV) is the governing authority.
+*   **B2G Mandate:**  The provided information indicates that B2G e-invoicing is *not* required.
+*   **B2B Mandate:** The provided information indicates that B2B e-invoicing is *not* required.
+However, *reporting* of B2B invoices *is* required.
+This is a crucial distinction.
+*   **Threshold:** Initially, the real-time reporting obligation applied to invoices with a VAT amount of at least 100,000 HUF (approximately 250 EUR).
+It's important to verify if this threshold still exists or if it has been lowered or eliminated.

+**II.
+Format and Transmission:**

-* **Reporting Obligation:** Real-time reporting of invoice data to NAV is mandatory.
+*   **Format for Sending to NAV:**  The required format for submitting invoice data to NAV is **XML**.

-**Timeline:**

-* **Real-Time Information Reporting (RTIR) introduced:** July 1st, 2018.
-* **Mandatory Real-Time Reporting for all B2C and B2B transactions:** April 1st, 2021.

-**Formats:**
+*   **Format for Exchange with Customers:** While the submission to NAV must be in XML, the invoice exchanged with the customer can be in various formats, including:
+    *   Paper
+    *   PDF
+    *   XML

-* **NAV Online Számla Platform:** **XML** is the required format for submitting invoice data to the NAV system.
+*   **Platform:** The NAV Online Számla system is the platform for submitting invoice data.
-* **Invoice Exchange:** While XML is required for reporting to NAV, invoices exchanged between businesses can be in **Paper, PDF, or XML** formats.
-* **European Norm 16931:** Supports e-invoicing in public procurement.
-* **Common Standards:** UBL and UN/CEFACT are common standards used.
-* **Digital Preservation:** PDF/A-3 is used for digital preservation of electronic documents.

-**Compliance Requirements:**
+**III.
+Compliance Requirements:**

-1. **Real-Time Reporting:** Invoice data must be reported to NAV in real-time.
-2. **Mandatory Data Fields:** Invoices must contain specific data fields to be compliant.
-These include:

-    * **Document Title:** (e.g., Invoice, Credit Note)
-    * **Supplier Information:**
-        * Supplier's Name and Address
-        * TAX Number/VAT Identification Number
-    * **Invoice Details:**
+*   **Real-Time Reporting (RTIR):**  The core compliance requirement is the real-time reporting of invoice data to NAV.
+This involves:
+    *   Generating invoices with the required data elements.
+    *   Converting the invoice data into the specified XML format.
+    *   Transmitting the XML data to the NAV Online Számla system.
+*   **Data Elements:**  The specific data elements required in the XML submission are crucial for compliance.
+These likely include:
+    *   Supplier information (name, address, VAT ID)
+    *   Customer information (name, address, VAT ID, if applicable)
-        * Invoice Number and Date
+    *   Invoice number
-        * Date of Delivery of Goods or Services
-    * **Customer Information:**
+    *   Invoice date
-        * Correct Name and Billing Address of the Recipient
-    * **Item Details:**
+    *   Supply date
-        * Description of Goods or Services
+    *   Description of goods or services
     *   Quantity
-        * Unit Price
+    *   Unit price
-        * Net Amount
+    *   Net amount
-    * **Tax Information:**
-        * VAT Amount
+    *   VAT rate
-        * Applicable Tax Rates
-    * **Total Amount:**
+    *   VAT amount
-        * Total Gross Amount
+    *   Gross amount
-    * **Additional Information (if applicable):**
-        * Discounts and Price Reductions
-        * Related Prepayments
-        * Exchange Rate (for invoices in non-local currency)
-        * VAT Exemption Reasons
+    *   Currency
-        * Indication of Reverse Charge Procedure (for intra-Community supply)
-3. **XML Submission:** Invoice data must be submitted to NAV in the correct XML format.
-This requires adherence to the NAV's specific XML schema.
-4. **Data Accuracy:** Ensure all statutory information is included and accurate to avoid delays and penalties.
-5. **Digital Archiving:** Maintain digital archives of invoices in a compliant format (e.g., PDF/A-3).

-**Exclusions (Historically, some exclusions existed, but now largely removed):**

-* **Exports and EU Dispatches:** Previously excluded, but now likely included under the broader mandate.
-* **B2C Transactions:** Previously excluded until 2021, but now included.

-**Key Considerations:**
+*   **Digital Signature/Authentication:**  It's likely that the XML submission requires a digital signature or other authentication mechanism to ensure the integrity and authenticity of the data.

-* **NAV Online Számla System:** Businesses must integrate their systems with the NAV Online Számla platform to enable real-time reporting.
+*   **System Integration:**  Businesses need to integrate their accounting or ERP systems with the NAV Online Számla system to automate the data extraction, conversion, and transmission process.
+*   **Archiving:**  Businesses are responsible for archiving their invoices according to Hungarian regulations.

+**IV.
+Key Considerations and Potential Issues:**

-* **XML Schema:** Understanding and implementing the NAV's XML schema is crucial for successful data submission.
+*   **XML Schema:**  NAV provides a specific XML schema that defines the structure and data types for the invoice data submission.
+Adherence to this schema is critical.
+*   **Error Handling:**  Businesses need to implement robust error handling mechanisms to address any issues during the data submission process.
+*   **Updates and Changes:**  The Hungarian e-invoicing regulations and the NAV Online Számla system are subject to change.
+Businesses need to stay informed about any updates and adapt their systems accordingly.
 *   **Penalties:**  Failure to comply with the e-invoicing regulations can result in penalties.
-* **Service Providers:** Companies like EDITEL and INFINITE IT SOLUTIONS offer e-invoicing services in Hungary, including VAT-compliant processing, digital archiving, and supply chain finance.
-These services can help businesses comply with the regulations.
-* **Language Support:** Ensure that your e-invoicing solution supports the Hungarian language.

-**In summary, the Hungarian e-invoicing system is a comprehensive real-time reporting system that requires businesses to submit invoice data to NAV in XML format.
-Compliance requires adherence to specific data requirements and integration with the NAV Online Számla platform.**
+*   **Detailed Documentation:**  NAV provides detailed documentation and guidelines on the NAV Online Számla system and the e-invoicing requirements.
+This documentation is essential for compliance.
+*   **2025 Requirements:** The mention of "E-Invoicing in Hungary [2025 Requirements]" suggests potential upcoming changes or enhancements to the system.
+It's crucial to investigate these requirements further.

+**V. Next Steps (To get a complete picture):**

+To provide a truly comprehensive summary, you need to:

+1.  **Access the Official NAV Documentation:**  The most important step is to access the official documentation and specifications provided by NAV.
+This will provide the definitive information on the XML schema, data elements, transmission protocols, and compliance requirements.
+2.  **Investigate the 2025 Requirements:**  Research the specific details of the "E-Invoicing in Hungary [2025 Requirements]" to understand any upcoming changes.
+3.  **Confirm Thresholds:** Verify if the 100,000 HUF VAT threshold still applies or if it has been modified.
+4.  **Clarify B2B Mandate:**  While the provided information states B2B e-invoicing is not required, it's crucial to confirm that *reporting* is mandatory.
+This is a common source of confusion.
+5.  **Understand Authentication Methods:**  Determine the specific authentication methods required for submitting data to NAV.

+Without access to the official NAV documentation, this summary is based on limited information and may not be entirely accurate.
+The official documentation is the definitive source for compliance.